- Personal Stories & Opinions>

 To me, it means extra risk of cops fucking with you but it also means doing stupid shit that you can get away with by just throwing 5 to 20 bucks at someone.

-To Andrea (who probably earned like 5000 or 6000 pesos a month), it means a higher chunk of your monthly income and corruption.
+To Andrea (who probably earned like 5000 or 6000 pesos a month), it means corruption and he doesn't always have a free 10 to 20 bucks to piss away.

 So we disagreed on how bad or good bribing cops really was.